Darris McCord: Professional football

 McCord was selected by the Detroit Lions in the third round, 36th overall pick, of the 1955 NFL draft.
 He played for the Lions for 13 years from 1955 to 1967.
 He alternated between defensive tackle and defensive end through 1958.
 In 1959, he moved to left defensive end and remained there for the rest of his career with the Lions.
 In 1957, he played in all 12 regular season games, and both post-season games, for the Lions team that won the NFL West Division and defeated the Cleveland Browns, 59–14, in the 1957 NFL Championship Game.
 After the 1957 season, McCord was invited to play in the 1958 Pro Bowl.

 McCord was one of the most durable Lions of all-time, missing only two regular-season game during his career.
 As a member of one of the NFL’s defensive lines termed as the Fearsome Foursome, he teamed up with fellow end Sam Williams, and tackles Alex Karras and Roger Brown, forming one of the most dominant defensive lines of the early 1960s.
 The Foursome spearheaded a defense that holds two of the top four sack totals in Lions history, with 50 in 1964 and 49 in 1965.

 At the time of his retirement, his 168 games with the Lions was a franchise record.
 Wayne Walker broke McCord's record in 1970, and Jason Hanson is the current record holder.

-Later years
+Later life

 After retiring from football, McCord operated an engineering reprographics business.
 He was diagnosed in March 2013 with pancreatic cancer.
 He died at his home in Bloomfield Hills, Michigan in October 2013 at age 80.
 He was survived by his wife, Helen, two daughters, and a son.